-If you are not subject to the federal estate tax you may still have to incur the state level estate tax depending on where you live.
-These estate taxes have exemption levels that are much smaller when compared to the federal level and thus are crucial to recognize.
+If you are not subject to the federal estate tax, you may still have to incur the state-level estate tax depending on where you live.
+These estate taxes have exemption levels that are much lower when compared to the federal level.
 Below are the states that levy a tax on your estate:

 Asset exemption amount